CalebStandfield/the-rust-programming-language/README.md

     }

-I wanna cry just a little, Definitely more confusing than other languages thats for sure.
+I wanna cry just a little, Definitely more confusing than other languages that's for sure.
 But it makes a lot of sense.
-Following the logic and getting the typing right for data structures like this will be hard for the first couple times thats for sure.
+Following the logic and getting the typing right for data structures like this will be hard for the first couple times.
-Also Im basically using this README as a small journal now...
-Hope thats chill.
+Also, I'm basically using this README as a small journal now...
+Hope das chill.

+A note after chapters 18-20

+These chapters while important, didn't really need to be written out, especially chapter 20; which covered lots of advanced features that by their own words wouldn't be used often.
+All of it was good to know and read, keeping the definitions of what things are and how they work is what I considered to the important of this chapter.